gortium/walkingmachine.github.io/en/about/index.md

 ---

 ## SOCIAL MISSION

-The club Walking Machine is before all a way to learn.
-Through their participation in the activities of the club, members acquire knowledge in the fields of engineering related to their.
-The nature of the competition in which the club participated, It has an important social mission: assistance to persons with reduced mobility.
-It is developing robots capable of performing simple household tasks that we want to improve the lot of our elders.
-On another level, the contribution of the youth club is just as important.
-With various events for the promotion of Robotics, an interest to continue in the area is found in young people in college and secondary schools.
+The Walking Machine club is, before everything, a way to learn.
+Its members gain knowledge through practice in the different spheres of ingeeneering.
+The scientific club has also a social mission, to help citizen with reduced mobility, due to the nature of the competition in which it participates.
+By developping robots able to accomplish simple domestic tasks, we seek to make life easier for our elders.
+On another level, we also want to inspire youth, by showing up to diverse promotional events in highschool and colleges.

 ## PHILOSOPHY

-The club has a very important philosophy of openness.
-Indeed, any tool or free software is recommended when technical options.
-This choice is motivated by the hope of universal sharing of knowledge.
-Interdisciplinary collaboration is also strongly encouraged.
-This leads to develop more knowledge and brings a knowledge of related fields which, otherwise, would that inaccessible.
-The members are not separated by discipline, but instead distributed according to different projects.
-All ideas are considered.
+The club s most important philosophy might be his open mindness.
+In fact, any open source tool is going to be used before private ones.
+This choice is motivated by the hope of sharing universal knowledge.
+Interdiciplinarian collaboration is also highly recommended.
+This helps to developp knowledge to the largest amount of people in connex fields, which would otherwise be almost unaccesible.
+Our team members are not separated by disciplins, but by projects, and everyone s ideas are considered.

 ## ORIGINS

-The club Walking Machine takes its origins in its participation in the SAE Walking Machine competition.
-He participated in the competition for more than ten years.
-The club was founded in 1995 and has, Since its foundation, designed the entire creation and design of an autonomous mobile robot.
-The club is the oldest Club of Robotics still function to this day at ETS.
-Through the years and the changes in competition, the club has evolved, but still retains the same innovative spirit.
+The Walking Machine club use to participate in the SAE Walking Machine competition.
+We participated in the competition for more than ten years.
+The club was founded in 1995 and has ever since had the goal the entire design of a mobile autonomous robot.
+It is probably the oldest robotic club still functional at the ETS University.
+Through years and different competitions, the club has evolved greatly, but its innovative spirit remains.